davidbyzk/piano_exercises/readme.md

 **Instructions**

-1. Clone / Download respository into folder of your choice
+1. Clone / download respository into folder of your choice
 2. Create a virtual environment
 3. Activate virtual environmoent
 3. Type `Pip install requirements.txt`
+4. Type `cd piano_exercises`
-4. From terminal in same directory type `python python_exercise.py`
+5. From terminal in same directory type `python python_exercise.py`
-5. Output from file_a.csv and file_b.csv will be merged into merged.csv
+6. Output from file_a.csv and file_b.csv will be merged into merged_python.csv
+7. From the terminal type `source bash_exercise.sh`
+8. Results from bash script will be output to merged_bash.csv